 Being a health-conscious consumer in the 21st century is a tricky task.
 On the one hand we have more health challenges related to our food, water, air, and products than ever before.
 On the other hand, we have more information and choices than ever before.
-The challenge then, is to find high quality information that is not influenced by corporate agendas and exercise our choices in conscious and intelligent ways.
+The challenge, then, is to find high quality information and exercise our choices in mindful and intelligent ways.

-In this guide, it is my pleasure to share with you 10 resources, which I feel are essential today for any health-conscious individual who is interested in securing optimal wellness.
-Each of the resources below comes from a source that is working for the greater good of the people and planet, to help us thrive in our modern world.
+The intention of this article is to share with you 10 resources, which are valuable for any health-conscious individual who is interested in making the best choices for their health and that of our world.
+Each of the resources below comes from a source that is working to raise awareness and educate the public about critical issues that are negatively impacting human health and causing environmental destruction.

 1. EWG’s Shopper’s Guide to Pesticides in Produce

-When it comes to healthy nutrition for optimal health, aside from eating a whole-food, plant-based diet, another vital part of optimal eating is to eat organic.
+When it comes to healthy eating for optimal health, aside from eating a whole-food, plant-based diet, another vital part of healthy eating is to eat organic.
 This is especially important when it comes to the most vulnerable foods, namely fruits and vegetables.
-Luckily the EWG, a non-profit organization, founded in 1993 by Ken Cook and Richard Wiles, whose mission is to use the power of public information to protect public health and the environment, has created a super practical guide to help us make the most of organic produce.
+Luckily the EWG, which is a non-profit organization founded in 1993 by Ken Cook and Richard Wiles, has created a practical guide to help us make the best choices when it comes to organic produce.
 This is the EWG’s Shopper’s Guide to Pesticides in Produce.

 You may often hear recommendations to “eat organic whenever possible” and while ideally we would want to have all of our produce (and food) come from organic sources, the EWG recognizes that sometimes organic produce is not available or can cost significantly more, making it difficult for families to make healthy choices.
 With the Shopper’s Guide to Pesticides in Produce we can quickly and easily see which fruits and vegetables are most impacted by pesticides—The Dirty Dozen and should only be consumed from organic sources, and which are not heavily (if at all) impacted by harmful pesticides—The Clean Fifteen and can come from non-organic sources.